wzedi/terraform-aws-demo/README.md

     * Alternatively grab the ALB DNS name from the stack outputs printed when deploy was run and paste that into a browser
 1. Test the instance connection to the database: `AWS_PROFILE=myprofile make test-mysql`
     * Alternatively grant the ALB DNS name from the stack outputs printed when deploy was run and paste that intoa browser with `/mysql-test.php` appended
-1. Destroy with `AWS_PROFILE=myprofile make destroy`.
+1. Destroy the main stack with `AWS_PROFILE=myprofile make solution-destroy`.
 Before running this step the following manual steps are required in the console:
     * RDS deletion protection must be disabled
+1. Destroy the backend stack with `AWS_PROFILE=myprofile make backend-destroy`.
+Before running this step the following manual steps are required in the console:
     * The state bucket must be emptied

 ## Usage